 Eguisheim is about 7 KM south of Colmar, a 15-minute drive through gorgeous vineyards.
 Most sites within the village are concentrated in the historical center, which you can explore within an hour.

-Eguisheim is a medieval village which has been inhabited since the Paleolithic age.
+Eguisheim is a medieval village that has been inhabited since the Paleolithic age.
 It’s believed to have been conquered by the Romans, who developed wine cultivation in the area.
-It’s also where Pope Leo IX was born in the 11th century and the chateau at the center of the village is kept as homage to him.
+It was also Pope Leo IX’s birthplace in the 11th century, and the chateau at the center of the village is kept as a homage to him.

 Eguisheim was our first brush with the storybook Alsatian village architecture.
 Narrow and winding cobbled streets lined with half-timbered houses and flowers spilling from everywhere have rightfully earned this little town plenty of national and European awards.
 In 2013, it was voted as the “Favorite French village.”

 Take in charming views from the Chateau Saint-Leon, a former castle built in the 13th century and now a chapel dedicated to Saint Leo.
 Walk along the Rue de Rempart Sud for the village’s most photogenic spots.
 Try to find the L’Authentique Pain d’Epices store here to get some pastries.

 When we were there (late September), the village was quiet, with only a few fellow tourists walking around.
 As it was the first village that we explored, my experiences in Eguisheim influenced my impressions of Alsace as a whole – as a gorgeous region filled with friendly people everywhere.
 It seemed village locals and local tourists took great pride in the village’s charm – most people would greet you with a bright “Bonjour!” and offer to take your picture by the closest flower-decked window or door that you happen to be standing by.
 The beautiful houses and monuments served as gorgeous backdrops to a pleasant holiday.